 How to Recruit a Diverse Workforce

-A recent study shows that the more diverse your workforce is, the more likely your company is to gain a competitive edge over companies in the same space.
+A study shows that the more diverse your workforce is, the more likely your company is to gain a competitive edge over companies in the same space.
 (1) So the question then becomes, “how do you recruit for a diverse workforce?”

 But before you get started, you also need to consider that recruiting on diversity alone isn’t a good idea either.
 Under laws enforced by the Equal Employment Opportunity Commission (EEOC), it’s illegal to discriminate against race, color, religion, sex, age, and many other protected characteristics.
 Recruiting solely on the basis of a diversity quota also puts you at risk of overlooking the most qualified candidates.

 A better way of approaching diversity hiring is by identifying intrinsic biases in your hiring and recruiting processes and taking steps to address them.
 But how?
 You may ask.
 One way is to use structured interviews.

 A structured interview (also known as a standardized interview or a researcher-administered survey) is a quantitative research method commonly employed in survey research.
 The aim of this approach is to ensure that each interview is presented with exactly the same questions in the same order.